 Why should I be excited about this event?
 “Citizenship Conference” sounds sort of boring...

-I’m not sure I know much about Lasell Unviersity.
+I’m not sure I know much about Lasell University.
 Can you tell me more?

-2019 marks the twelfth year that Lasell University has generously sponsored and hosted the MassSTAR Citizenship Conference.
+2023 marks the 14th year that Lasell University has hosted the MassSTAR Citizenship Conference.
 Originally founded in 1851 as a two-year women’s college, Lasell expanded to a full four-year institution in 1989, and went coeducational in 1997.
 In 2002, Lasell expanded its course offerings to include master’s-level studies in addition to their comprehensive undergraduate offerings.
 If you’d like to learn more about Lasell, please visit the College’s web site.
 Please note: while Lasell sponsors the Conference and donates all event and dormitory spaces for the weekend, the curriculum for the Conference is set by the Massachusetts Youth Leadership Foundation and does not represent the views of Lasell College or its administration.

 Where will I be staying for the weekend?
 I’ve heard some nightmares about college dorms...

 As mentioned above, Lasell has been growing and expanding in recent years, and that includes extensive renovations to the campus.
 They generously donate the use of East and West Halls, two recently-constructed facilities, for our dormitories throughout the weekend.
 These dorms are fully air conditioned.
 You will share a double room with another delegate, and bathrooms are semi-private, shared between two doubles (4 delegates per bathroom).
 Please note that dorms are not co-ed.
 There are separate dorms for men and women, typically delegates will have one roommate, and we have a full volunteer staff on hand at all times to ensure safety and security in the dorms.
 We deeply value comfort and safety for all delegates; transgender, non-binary, and/or genderqueer students are encouraged to connect with us directly in advance to discuss the housing option that is most comfortable for them.
 All of our staffers have undergone CORI checks, as per Massachusetts state law, and are trained to handle any situations that may arise.
 Additionally, a registered nurse stays with us on campus for the duration of the Conference.